XpiritBV/ContainerWorkshop-Docs/Lab12-Istio.md

 virtualservice.networking.istio.io/blue created
 ```

 After a few seconds, you will be able to access the 'blue' service.
-The VirtualService is configured to route traffic for   host "blue.example.com" to service 'blue'.
+The VirtualService is configured to route traffic for host `blue.example.com` to service `blue`.

 Call the 'blue' API by using the `curl` command from your terminal: